ddashwood/Salus/README.md

 #### Matching tables in the parent and the child

-By default, Salus looks to find a DbSet\<T\> in the child where the name of class T matches the same type used in the DbSet\<T\> in the parent.
+By default, Salus looks to find a DbSet\<T\> in the child where the name of class T matches the name of the type used in the DbSet\<T\> in the parent.

 If you want to use classes of different names in the parent and the child, you have three options: